 Singaporeans can visit Mongolia for up to 30 days without a visa.
-If you intend to be in Mongolia for more than 30 days, please register at the Mongolia Immigration Agency within seven days of arrival.
-You will also need to de-register with the Office before your departure.
+More details on visa requirements can be found on the Mongolian Ministry of Foreign Affairs website here.
 As visa requirements often change at short notice, we advise you to contact your travel agency, or the Embassy of Mongolia in Singapore for up-to-date information.

 Safety and Security

 Be careful of petty crimes, particularly in crowded areas, and those frequented by foreigners and tourists.
 Mobile telephone network coverage may be limited in some areas in Mongolia.
 Ensure that you leave a copy of your travel itinerary and contact details of your local guide or travelling companion(s) with your family members.

 You may also download the free "Anhaar" application, released by the UNDP and the National Emergency Management Agency of Mongolia for more information on local emergency services and guidelines on what to do during emergency situations.

 It is mandatory for foreigners to always carry their passport or registration card.
 Failure to produce either of the aforementioned when asked to by law enforcement officials may lead to a fine.